 Suitable for individuals, groups of professionals, or whole departments/organisations, this course is available to study online and is based on APT’s live course of the same name which, in its live form provides 18 hours CPD (with peer approval).

 This is a great opportunity to obtain APT-quality input and develop your professional knowledge at a time that is convenient to you and your organisation.
-Click here for more information about online Non-Suicidal Self-Injury training.
+Click here for more information about this online course.

 Option 3: 'Train the Trainer':

 If you or a colleague are a senior professional (e.g. consultant psychologist) and have a talent for communication and teaching, then you are welcome to apply to become an APT-accredited tutor.
 You could then tutor the course - or your chosen modules from it - in your own organisation, under license.

 This is not only a highly appropriate use of senior professionals, but it also saves your organisation the tutor-component of the fee (around 50%) each time you run it or your chosen modules.

 To see the full benefits of this and to see whether you are eligible, click the button: